erlv/libPerformanceMatters/docs/cpu_notes.md

 - Compiler Inserts code at the head and tail of each function in your program.
 - Linker will also try to link the standard library with `-pg` support.

-`gmon.out` file contain the timing information. `$gprof` command will read the `gmon.out` file automatically, and get the information about hot functions.
+`gmon.out` file contain the timing information. `gprof` command will read the `gmon.out` file automatically, and get the information about hot functions.

 ### Oprofile